 The Coca Cola bottling line

-On the ground floor of the building, a complete bottling line has been set up.
+On the ground floor of the Coca Cola World in Atlanta, a complete bottling line has been set up.
 Through large glass windows we see the empty bottles rattling around like on a merry-go-round.
-In 1915 the company held a contest for a unique bottle that could be found without looking.
+In 1915 the company held a contest for a unique bottle that customers could find without looking.
 The idea was: to grab around and find the right one in an ice-box full of different drinks.
 Winner was the Root Glass company from Indiana.
 They designed the characteristic contour bottle that is today known all over the world.

 In the bottling plant, the bottles are first rinsed with a disinfectant and then filled with the brown soft drink.
 All these plants worldwide are run as franchise ventures.
 Coca Cola only provides the Coca Cola syrup, to which water and carbonic acid is added locally.
 The base ingredient, the syrup, is mixed according to the same secret formula at several highly secret places in the U.S. In 1985, the company tried to introduce an improved recipe.
 It had to switch back to the old mixture after 74 days, due to worldwide protests of Coca Cola drinkers.